Pxxmie/Docker/Docker_profile.md

 ![Alt text](images/docker_pull.png)

+### Running a Container from the Pulled Image

-We've mapped port 100 on your local machine to port 80 inside the container.
+Map port 100 on your local machine to port 80 inside the container.

-You can now access your Nginx server with new image by navigating to http://localhost:100 in your web browser.

 ```bash
 $ docker run -d -p 100:80 pxxmie/tech254-prismika:v1
 8429e265982acaa4c12c903744db7b4cad08396dd37aaaf9ca491a8e33bcb5e3
 ```

+You can now access your Nginx server with new image by navigating to http://localhost:100 in your web browser.

 ![Alt text](<images/Screenshot 2023-10-30 132620.png>)

 ![Alt text](<images/Screenshot 2023-10-30 132631.png>)